 Different Types of Beef Roasts:

-Tenderloin Roast: This is the most tender roast of all, but it has almost no fat or flavor.
+The Tenderloin Roast is the most tender roast of all, but it has almost no fat or flavor.
 It’s from the tenderloin section of beef, under the spine.
 It’s a very expensive cut, and sometimes difficult to find.

-Top Sirloin Roast: This is cut from the hip bone area.
+A Top Sirloin Roast is cut from the hip bone area.
 It is lean, but is still flavorful with some marbling.
 It is a medium priced roast.
 It’s not as expensive as a tenderloin or prime rib, but it’s more expensive than a chuck roast.

-Top Round Roast: This is one of the most inexpensive and lean roasts you can buy.
+A Top Round Roast is one of the most inexpensive and lean roasts you can buy.
 It’s from the muscles in the middle of the leg which are used often, so the beef in this area can be tougher.
 Top Round Roasts are best roasted and thinly sliced or used for kabobs.
 It’s also known as inside round

 4 Basic Cooking Methods for Beef Roast